Use your phone as a smart sensor

 Using Python (optional)

 If you prefer to use Python, you can use the following example as a starting point.
-It’s the same as the block program.
+It’s the same as the block programs above.
+You can also download and open any of the block programs and see the Python code inside.

 First, initialize the AppData class from the pybricks.tools module.

-Obtain the most recently received values using the get_values() method.
+You obtain the most recently received values using the get_bytes() method.

 from pybricks.hubs import PrimeHub